steveshogren/10-minute-vim-exercises/book_sample_delimited_edits.md

 You will find a story filled with random numbers all containing the number `0`, sometimes surrounded with punctuation.
 Remove all numbers, quotes, angle brackets, curly brackets, square brackets, and parentheses using search `/` and delimited regions.
-Search for the number "0", and use `n` to find the next number.
+Search for the number `0` with `/0` and use `n` to find the next number.
 Then use delimited regions to delete the whole number and any surrounding punctuation.

 #### Exercise - Change